 Chicago's Mighty Beef Sandwich

-One of the greatest ongoing debates in Chicago may be who makes the best Italian beef sandwich.
+One of the most heated ongoing debates in Chicago may be who makes the best Italian beef sandwich.
 From those chefs with the best culinary educations to young children, every Chicago resident seems to have a favorite vendor of this traditional ethnic fare.

 The history of this sandwich is varied, but all stories point to Italian immigrants first selling their beef sandwiches in Chicago in the 20th century.
 The sandwich became popular wedding cuisine, where the beef was sliced so thinly that it would feed all of the guests.
 Today Chicago's sandwich is served dripping with beef broth on white bread.